bnavetta/vscode-zotero-latex/README.md

 ## Known Issues

 After picking a reference in the Cite As You Write window, the Zotero app steals focus (at least on macOS).

-## Release Notes

-## 0.3.0

-* Make `zotero.addCitation` a wrapper command for key bindings.
-Depending on the value of `zotero.citeMethod`, it'll use either the Zotero window or a picker within VS Code.
-* `zotero.openInZotero` is now smarter and will expand to the word around the cursor if no text is selected.
-* Fix key binding.

-### 0.1.0

-Initial release